rohitkanrar/rohitkanrar.github.io/_pages/about.md

 Hello, I am a fourth year Ph.D. student in the [Statistics department](https://www.stat.iastate.edu/) at [Iowa State University](https://www.iastate.edu/).

 I enjoy working on problems with real-life applications.
-Broadly my research interests revolves around statistical machine learning, causal inference and reinforcement learning.
+Statistics is my passion and I like to learn new concepts.

-Besides research, I like to cook, work out, listen to music, and follow European Football (especially [Manchester United](https://www.manutd.com/)).
+Besides research, I like to cook, work out, meditate through sunrise yoga, listen to music, and follow European Football (especially [Manchester United](https://www.manutd.com/)).

 Thank you for visiting my profile!